 Know Before You Go

-The Memorial to the Women of World War II is located in the center of Whitehall (the main thoroughfare running south from Trafalgar Square toward Parliament Square) in the City Of Westminster in Central London.
-You’ll find it in the center of the road between the Cabinet Office and the Ministry of Defence.
-The Cenotaph is a short walk to the south.
+The Memorial to the Women of World War II is located in the center of Whitehall (the main thoroughfare running south from Trafalgar Square toward Parliament Square).